Domestic policy of the second Trump administration: Social Security

 On March 18, 2025, the Social Security Administration said that they would be implementing tighter identity verification requirements starting March 31.
 On March 26, the implementation date was pushed to April 14.
 The policy requires individuals to appear in-person at a field office when applying for retirement benefits, survivors benefits, or auxiliary benefits if they are unable to apply online, removing the option to verify identity by telephone.
 Applications for SSDI, Medicare, or SSI are exempted from in-person verification requirements, along with benefits applicants subject to extreme situations "such as terminal cases or prisoner pre-release scenarios."
 This new policy comes at a time the Trump administration is closing some field offices and laying off some Social Security employees.

 In late March, Wired reported that DOGE is putting together a team to migrate the Social Security base code from COBOL to a more modern programming language, with the goal of achieving this in a matter of months, whereas most experts say it should take several years to do and test this safely.
 It was reported in mid-April that the Trump administration had placed on the "Master Death File", renamed the "Master Ineligible File", more than 6,000 legal immigrants whom officials claimed were either on a terrorism watch list or had an FBI criminal record.
 However, the White House did not provide evidence for this claim.

 In late April, District Judge Ellen Hollander halted DOGE access to individual Social Security records citing privacy law.
 The Appeals Court for the 4th Circuit decided not to lift this injunction.
 In early May, the Trump administration appealed this case to the Supreme Court.

 Social Security will "clawback" money from a disabled or retired person's monthly payments in cases in which overpayments are discovered.
 Overpayments can either be the fault of Social Security or of the recipient, for example, a person on SSDI disability not reporting monthly work income over a certain amount.
 The Biden administration had capped the clawback rate at 10%, but this expired on March 27, 2025, and the clawback rate reverted to 100%.
 On April 25, the Trump administration reduced this clawback rate to 50%.

+ProPublica reported that the administration was "working on a rule change that would deduct the value of a disabled adult’s bedroom from their SSI allotment" impacting as many as 400,000 people.